ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 3. The Administrator transfers authentication and authorization information to the Group Manager by posting the obtained Access Token, according to the used profile of ACE, such as {{I-D.ietf-ace-dtls-authorize}} and {{I-D.ietf-ace-oscore-profile}}.
 After that, the Administrator must have a secure communication association established with the Group Manager, before performing any admin operation on that Group Manager.
 Possible ways to provide secure communication are DTLS {{RFC6347}}{{I-D.ietf-tls-dtls13}} and OSCORE {{RFC8613}}.
 The Administrator and the Group Manager maintain the secure association, to support possible future communications.

-4. Consistently with what is allowed by the authorization information in the Access Token, the Administrator performs administrative operations at the Group Manager, as described in the following sections.
-These include the retrieval of the list of existing OSCORE groups, the creation of new OSCORE groups, the update and retrieval of OSCORE group configurations, and the removal of OSCORE groups.
+4. Consistently with what is allowed by the authorization information in the Access Token, the Administrator performs administrative operations at the Group Manager, as described in {{interactions}}.
+These include retrieving a list of existing OSCORE groups, creating new OSCORE groups, updating and retrieving OSCORE group configurations, and removing OSCORE groups.
 Messages exchanged among the Administrator and the Group Manager are specified in {{interactions}}.

+   Upon receiving a request from the Administrator targeting the group-configuration resource or a group-collection resource, the Group Manager MUST check that it is storing a valid Access Token for that Administrator.
+If this is not the case, the Group Manager MUST reply with a 4.01 (Unauthorized) error response.

+   If the request targets the group-configuration resource associated to a group with name GROUPNAME, the Group Manager MUST check that it is storing a valid Access Token from that Administrator, such that the scope specified in the Access Token includes a scope entry where:

+   * The group name GROUPNAME matches with the wildcard pattern specified in the scope entry; and

+   * The permission set specified in the scope entry allows the Administrator to perform the requested operation on the targeted group-configuration resource.

+   Further details are defined separately for each operation specified in {{interactions}}.

+   In case the Group Manager stores a valid Access Token but the verifications above fail, the Group Manager MUST reply with a 4.03 (Forbidden) error response.
+This response MAY be an AS Request Creation Hints, as defined in {{Section 5.3 of I-D.ietf-ace-oauth-authz}}, in which case the Content-Format MUST be set to application/ace+cbor.

+   If the request is not formatted correctly (e.g., required fields are not present or are not encoded as expected), the Group Manager MUST reply with a 4.00 (Bad Request) error response.

 ## Managing OSCORE Groups ## {#managing-groups}